karthikota/trading_bot/README.md

 - Error handling

 ## Note
+Designed with modular architecture for easy extension to advanced strategies.
 Due to Binance Testnet API access issues, a mock mode is implemented.
 The structure supports real API integration easily.